Endersbean/hello-world/README.md

 # hello-world
-just another repository
+Just another repository.
-here's an attempt to understand the world I use every day in ignorance
+  Here's an attempt to understand the world I use every day in ignorance